 A few months ago I saw Cancer's horrendous power take my Dad.
 This morning I ran my ass off to try and help take just a little bit of that power away.

 As they say, there is strength in numbers.
-Between some 7000 of us (as I heard announced) maybe, just maybe, we will have done just that.
+Between hundreds of us there that day maybe, just maybe, we will have done just that.

 *Cancer Research UK's Race for Life 2013, Finsbury Park, North London